Mention history and it can trigger a roll of the eyes.

 But without an understanding of what happened in the past, it’s impossible to grasp where we are today — and where we are has profound relevance for the region and the world.

-Forty-nine years ago this month, the Six-Day War broke out.
+Fifty-one years ago this week, the Six Day War broke out.

 While some wars fade into obscurity, this one remains as relevant today as in 1967.
 Many of its core issues remain unresolved.